juancastillo0/leto/README.md

 ## DataLoader

+The code in Leto is a port of [graphql/dataloader](https://github.com/graphql/dataloader).

 An easier to implement but probably less performant way of solving the N+1 problem is by using a `DataLoader`.

 ```dart